-The Biotechnology curriculum, which has emerged from molecular biology and chemical engineering, is designed to meet the increasing demands for skilled laboratory technicians in various fields of biological and chemical technology.
+The Biotechnology curriculum is designed to meet the increasing demands for skilled laboratory technicians in various fields of biological and chemical technology.

-The curriculum objectives are designed to prepare graduates to serve in at least three distinct capacities including:
+Curriculum objectives are designed to prepare graduates to serve in at least three distinct capacities, including:

 Within the biotechnology program, there are essentially two distinct “career pathways” students can choose to study.
 One is a ‘lab analyst/pharmaceutical lab technician’ pathway for students interested in quality control associated with pharmaceutical manufacturing.